Highlights from the Ratings and Financial Report for Butterfly Network Inc. (BFLY)

-Butterfly Network Inc. (NYSE:BFLY) went up by 12.07% from its latest closing price compared to the recent 1-year high of $29.13.
-The company’s stock price has collected 9.24% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Butterfly Network Reports Second Quarter 2021 Financial Results
+Butterfly Network Inc. (NYSE:BFLY) went down by -7.51% from its latest closing price compared to the recent 1-year high of $29.13.
+The company’s stock price has collected 2.68% of gains in the last five trading sessions.
+Press Release reported on 08/12/21 that Owlet Announces Second Quarter 2021 Financial Results

 Is It Worth Investing in Butterfly Network Inc. (NYSE :BFLY) Right Now?